 4. Who pays for C4K?

 ANSWER – we prefer to not accept cash and we don’t ask for cash- however, there have been times that we’ve gotten envelopes with money to help us out and we appreciate that.
 We do sometimes set up GoFundMe’s for special events like projects around Christmas time or if we have a special request or to fill “holes” like Pokemon cards- those are the most requested yet least donated.
 I personally pay for the website (and update it) as well as our social media, the C4K name, any logos, commercials and the gas to deliver most of the cards in our local area and as far as Pittsburgh, St. Louis and Cincinnati- the gas money and hotel stays for those long trip donations comes directly out of my pocket.
 I also continue to buy new cards or cards that we don’t get donated often in order to make “box opening” videos with the cards going to future donations- a great way to promote C4K.
 We rarely get money donated so 99% of the expenses come directly from me- that is my way of donating to charity.
 I donated to charities in the past but wasn’t sure how my money was being used- this way I am in full control of where my money goes and how we use it.
+Some funding may come from selling a small percent of cards donated to us.

 5. How should you ship the cards?